Skip to content

 • Matt Wheeldon, Director, Wessex Water

-• A representative from LUC (Land Use Consultants)
+• Maria Grant, Associate Landscape Planner, LUC (Land Use Consultants)

 6:30pm Kate Adie – Welcome and introduction